-Planting & Growing

-Scotch Pine will grow to be about 50 feet tall at maturity, with a spread of 35 feet.
+403-201-7525 www.spruceitupgarden.com Planting & Growing French Blue Scotch Pine will grow to be about 50 feet tall at maturity, with a spread of 35 feet.
 It has a low canopy with a typical clearance of 5 feet from the ground, and should not be planted underneath power lines.
-It grows at a medium rate, and under ideal conditions can be expected to live for 80 years or more.
+It grows at a slow rate, and under ideal conditions can be expected to live for 80 years or more.
 This tree should only be grown in full sunlight.
 It prefers dry to average moisture levels with very well-drained soil, and will often die in standing water.
 It is considered to be drought-tolerant, and thus makes an ideal choice for xeriscaping or the moisture-conserving landscape.
 It is not particular as to soil type or pH.
 It is highly tolerant of urban pollution and will even thrive in inner city environments.
-This species is not originally from North America.
+This is a selected variety of a species not originally from North America.